 Scroll down to the “Input” section on the “Sound” screen.
 In the drop-down menu labeled “Choose your input device,” select the microphone you’d like to use as your default device.

 Once you’ve selected a device from the drop-down menu, Windows will use that device as your default microphone.
 After that, close “Settings,” and you’re ready to go.
+If you have trouble, see our troubleshooting guide for a microphone not working.

 How to Choose Your Default Microphone Using the Control Panel